Northwest Ohio Intensive Stuttering Clinics

 "Therapy helped me realize that being okay with stuttering can actually help me with

 Important details about both clinics are as follows:

 - Up to 10 participants for each clinic.
-The ISCCF will include students between 8 and 12 and individuals over the age of 12 for the ISCAA.
+The ISCCF will include students between 8 and 12; the ISCAA Is for individuals over the age of 12.